Marine Strategy Framework Directive: Other Impediments

 Other impediments that challenge an effective implementation of the MSFD include scientific uncertainty as regards how to organise knowledge gathering and -generation about ecological, social and economic pressures as well as uncertain existing information and problems of credibility and legitimacy.
 Some scholars argue that there is even a lack of ecological, social and economic data that can inform marine strategies.
 This is related to MSFD introducing a science-driven process for management of the marine environment, meaning that scientific inputs are integral to the development of marine strategies.

-There are also challenges as regards to policy coordination between related environmental policies and the MSFD, and between national, sectoral policies and the MSFD.
+There are also challenges as regards policy coordination between related environmental policies and the MSFD, and between national, sectoral policies and the MSFD.
 Likewise, coordination of different stakeholder values and influences is vital, and is indeed an impediment to successful implementation.
 Other impediments worthy of mention include an insufficient monitoring budget, complex regulation and reporting, poor coordination among national agencies, lack of Member States' political willingness and capacity to cooperate, and lack of dedicated funding.